Sale and Assignment of LLC Membership Interests

 Introduction

 This article addresses legal points to consider when conveying a membership interest in a limited liability company from one individual to another.
-It does not address the initial issuance of such interests at the time the LLC is formed, nor sales of membership interests by an existing LLC to incoming members.
-Attached at the end of the article is a checklist of information and documents that are needed in order to correctly prepare a sale and assignment of LLC membership interest—which we will refer to in this article simply as the “assignment.”
+It does not address the initial issuance of such interests when the LLC is formed, nor sales of membership interests by an existing LLC to incoming members.

-Additionally, this article addresses absolute assignments (full and final transfers) rather than collateral assignments (made only as security for a loan).
+Additionally, this article addresses absolute assignments (full and final transfers) rather than collateral assignments (made only as security for a loan) which are a different topic entirely.

-Assignments may follow the execution of a letter of intent which provides for a due-diligence period.
+Assignments of this type may follow the execution of a letter of intent which provides for a due-diligence period.
 This article does not cover the contents of such an LOI but does address issues that should be considered by a prospective assignee in conducting due diligence.
+An LOI will often make reference to specific due diligence steps that a buyer will be permitted to take.

-After covering definitions and applicable law, we will turn to principal drafting points that should be considered in preparing an assignment of LLC membership interest.
+After covering definitions and applicable law, we will turn to principal points that should be considered in negotiating and drafting an assignment of LLC membership interest.

 APPLICABLE LAW